GoogleChromeLabs/selenium-assistant/docs/index.md

     npm install --save operadriver

-To use Firefox there isn't a helpful wrapper, but you can use the {@link SeleniumAssistant#downloadFirefoxDriver} to make the appropriate driver available:
+To use Firefox there isn't a helpful wrapper that works 100%, but you can use the {@link SeleniumAssistant#downloadFirefoxDriver} to make the appropriate driver available:

     const seleniumAssistant = require('selenium-assistant');
     seleniumAssistant.downloadFirefoxDriver()